Posts

 Seems like Google updated satellite maps

 Sometimes, I take a look at Google maps to check if Belgium is finally mapped and photographed with more detail.
 When I checked today, I found out some regions near Antwerp and Brussels now are much more detailed.
 On my house picture, before really blurry, I can see the snapshots were taken during the summer: our new umbrella (is parasol correct English?) is open on the terrace.
 Looking for evidence of this update, I found an unofficial article on Tweakers.net stating that also the Netherlands have had a major imagery update.
-The article also states that some military bases are totally blurred out.
-Seems like I work on a military base? (which is not)

 -